The Klansman: Production

-Burton gave a young girl in town, Kim Dinucci, a $450 diamond ring and arranged for her to get a small walk-on part in the film as Bascomb (Marvin)'s daughter.
+Burton gave a young woman in town, Kim Dinucci, a $450 diamond ring and arranged for her to get a small walk-on part in the film as Bascomb (Marvin)'s daughter.
 This made national news.

 During Breck Stancill (Burton)'s death scene, he was lying on the set when the director Young said that the make-up artist had prepared him well for the scene, only for the artist to remark that he had not done anything.
 Young brought a doctor in to examine him when it was determined that he was dying.
-He was rushed to St. John's Hospital in Santa Monica with a temperature of 104 degrees and both kidneys on the point of collapse.
+He was rushed to St. John's Hospital in Santa Monica with a temperature of 104 F and both kidneys on the point of collapse.
 He was suffering from influenza and tracheo-bronchitis.
 He would remain in the hospital for six weeks.
 Burton went to the hospital after filming and was treated for bronchitis.
 While he was staying there it was announced Burton and Taylor would be getting divorced.

 Walter Schiffrin later said Burton should not have been paid "at all considering the performance he gave.
 He was... drinking three quarts a day.
-He didn't know what town he was in let alone what film".
+He didn't know what town he was in, let alone what film" (3 US quarts is about 2.8 liters).
 Schiffrin says that, in contrast, Marvin "was highly helpful throughout the shooting".
 Simpson said that despite being incapacitated, Burton "could change the meaning of a scene with just his voice.
 I studied that.
 We used to play a game: try to ignore Richard Burton when he's talking.
 It's impossible".

 Aldo Tonti, the cinematographer who had worked on Reflections in a Golden Eye, was also the cinematographer on this film, though he was not credited.